evil-meow/owl-of-athena/README.md

 ## Roadmap

-### v0.1
+### v0.2

-- [x] Command to create a new service
+- [x] Validate service name since it cannot contain dashes or dots
-- [x] Add CI
-- [x] Auto create infra repository with base and production if not there already
-- [x] Add this repo's infra to ArgoCD using declarative syntax
-- [x] Create `evilmeow-registry-secret` to download images in new namespaces
+- [ ] Create a single file per folder in kustomization so we can easily remove things
 - [ ] Auto add EVILMEOW_REGISTRY_TOKEN repository secret to Github

-### v0.2

 - [ ] Wait for namespace to be created after apply to copy secret instead of a fixed number of seconds

-- [ ] Validate service name since it cannot contain dashes or dots
+### v0.3

 - [ ] Creating argo apps that allow to deploy to different environments
-- [ ] Create a single file per folder in kustomization so we can easily remove things

-### v0.3

 - [ ] Clean docker images periodically
 - [ ] Clean docker images on repo deletion
 - [ ] Notify failed deployments in Slack